 Polvo (octopus)

-Much like cod, albeit to a lesser extent, Octopus is prepared in so many different ways, and has become one of Lisbon’s signature meals.
+Much like cod, albeit to a lesser extent, Octopus is prepared in so many different ways, and as such has become one of Lisbon’s signature dishes.
 Polvo à Lagareiro (grilled octopus) is a classic Lisbon favourite with its tender inner and crispy and smoky outer.
-Usually drowned in garlicky olive oil and served with smashed skin-on potatoes it is indeed a winner.
-Arroz de Polvo (octopus rice) is more of a comforting and hearty dish, where, rather predictably, the octopus is cooked with rice, tomatoes, onions, and various seasonings in one pot.
-For a lighter option, or if you’re trying to shed some pounds, they even do octopus salads.
+Usually drowned in garlicky olive oil and served with smashed skin-on potatoes, it is indeed a winner.
+Arroz de Polvo (octopus rice) is more of a comforting and hearty dish, where the octopus is cooked with rice, tomatoes, onions, and various seasonings in one pot.

 Sardinhas Assadas (grilled sardines)